How to import from KiCad into JITX

-This tutorial walks through importing the open source Goldfish design into JITX.
+This tutorial walks through importing an open source project usb-sniffer into JITX.
+This project is available under a BSD 3-Clause New license which allows us to use the data with acknowledgement to Alex Taradov (https://github.com/ataradov).
 At the end of this tutorial, we will have experience using the KiCAD importer.

 Tip: More information is in the command reference